What provisional assessments can I apply for as a non-resident taxpayer?

 Tax partner

-You are a non-resident taxpayer if you do not live in the Netherlands, but you do have Dutch income.
+You do not live in the Netherlands, but you do have Dutch income.
 This is income in the Netherlands that you receive from work and property (box 1), substantial interest (box 2) and savings and investments (box 3).
-In addition, you are a non-resident taxpayer if you also do not meet the conditions for being considered a qualifying non-resident taxpayer.
+In addition, you are not a qualifying non-resident taxpayer.

 Deductions